matchmakeredlabs/matchmakeredlabs.github.io/_cards/card7.md

 ---
 title: Card6
 ---
-# MatchMaker Education Labs:
+# MatchMaker Education Labs

-## in collaboration with our customers and partners, we are *better together*
+## In collaboration with our customers and partners, we are *better together.*

 BLAH *Enter MatchMaker Education Labs:*